MLH/Snowflake-Challenges-GHW-Cloud-Week-3-2025/README.md

 #### Objectives:
 * Find out first hand how easy it is to get started with Snowflake.
-* Create your free student account using teh [Snowflake Signup Page](https://mlh.link/ghwdata1224-Snowflake-signup).
+* Create your free student account using the [Snowflake Signup Page](https://mlh.link/ghwdata1224-Snowflake-signup).
 * Share a screenshot of your account home page on our [submission form](https://mlh.link/ghwform)!

 ## Challenge 2